tmsachith/Accident-Complaint-Certification-and-Report-Management-System/README.md

-This is web based application for manage accidents, complaints in Bio Foods pvt ltd.
+This is a web-based application designed to manage accidents and complaints at Bio Foods PVT LTD.